JINGLE TRUCKS

 Email: traversa@gimail.af.mail

 One of the first things that struck me about Afghanistan, besides the stunning levels of poverty I saw everywhere, were the gloriously colorful trucks I saw everywhere.
 The style of the art reminded me of India, and they had many chains with pendants hanging from the bumpers.
 I would soon learn that these were called "jingle trucks".
 I did not immediately learn why, but I spent many days trying to get good photos of them.
+We are never allowed out of our vehicles unless we are on a base, and jingle trucks never seem to come on base, photos must be taken from inside our moving vehicle.
+Despite these difficulties, I managed to get some clear pictures.

 The most striking thing about the artwork is that it depicts beautiful landscapes, usually with woods, grass, lakes, rivers, and many exotic animals.
 There are often beautiful cottages or new, modern buildings.
 All of this is done in bright colors; no pastels here.
 The poignancy is that the artwork depicts everything these people will probably never experience.
 The area of Afghanistan I've seen is uniformly brown and trees are rare, and grass almost non-existent.
 The only animals I ever see are endless flocks of sheep and mangy dogs.
 Jingle trucks are the only bright color in an otherwise drab landscape, expressing the hopes of all for a land of beauty they can only dream of.